-The WMA believes that access to healthcare, including both therapeutic and preventative strategies, is a fundamental human right.
+Access to healthcare, including both preventative and therapeutic strategies, is a fundamental human right.
 This imposes an obligation on government to ensure that these human rights are fully respected and protected.
 Gender inequalities must be addressed and eradicated.
 This should impact every aspect of healthcare.

 The promotion and protection of the reproductive rights of women are critical to the ultimate success of confronting and resolving the HIV/AIDS pandemic.